Lexicon of Musical Invective: Impotence and ignorance

 Mussorgsky boasts of being musically illiterate; he is proud of his ignorance.
 He rushes at every idea that comes to him, successful or not...
 What a sad sight!

 — Tchaikovsky, letter to Nadezhda von Meck, January 5, 1878.

 Beethoven, "the troubled spring from which all bad musicians have sprung."

 Conversely, a renowned composition teacher like Vincent d'Indy can see his credentials revoked:

 The Symphony (????) by d’Indy seems to us so shockingly excessive that we hesitate to express our opinion frankly.
 It is evident that all treatises on harmony are no better than wrapping paper, that there are no rules anymore, and that there must exist an Eleventh Commandment for the composer: Thou shalt avoid all beauty.

 — Louis Elson, Boston Daily Advertiser, Boston, January 8, 1905, regarding Symphony No. 2, Op.
 57.

 Even "good students" are not immune to criticism, suggesting that they have absorbed the pedagogical practices of their "bad teachers:"

 Mr. Gounod has the misfortune of admiring certain parts of Beethoven's late quartets.
 These are the troubled sources from which all the bad musicians of modern Germany have emerged: Liszt, Wagner, Schumann, not to mention Mendelssohn for certain elements of his style.

 — Paul Scudo, Revue des Deux Mondes, Paris, March 15, 1862.

 Mr. Debussy may be wrong to confine himself to the narrowness of a system.
 It is likely that his disheartening imitators, Ravel and Caplet, have greatly contributed to turning away the masses, whose favor is so fleeting.

 — Louis Schneider, Gil Blas, Paris, February 21, 1910, regarding Images for orchestra.

 The music of Alban Berg is something tenuous, cerebral, laborious, and derivative, diluted within that of Schönberg who, despite his name [literally: 'Beautiful mountain'], is no better than his student.

 — Olin Downes, The New York Times, October 29, 1926.

-Musical madness
+Madness and degeneration

 In many cases, the music critic no longer merely listens but diagnoses a piece presented in concert, offering a genuine prognosis to warn listeners of a disease that might become contagious:

 The wildness of Chopin's melody and harmony have, for the most part, become excessive… One cannot imagine a musician, unless he has acquired an unhealthy taste for noise, confusion, and dissonance, who is not bewildered by the effect of the 3rd Ballade, the Grand Waltz, or the eight Mazurkas.

 — Dramatic and Musical Review, London, November 4, 1843.

 Mr. Verdi is a musician of decadence.
 He has all its faults: the violence of style, the disjointed ideas, the harshness of colors, the impropriety of language.

 — Paul Scudo, Revue des Deux Mondes, Paris, December 15, 1856.